 ChatGPT is expressive, narrative-driven, eager to engage.
 It performs confidence.
 It tells you stories.
 It wants to be helpful in a way that feels warm and human.
 That’s a Type 4’s product—emotionally resonant, identity-forward, designed to make you feel like you’re interacting with something significant.

 Grok is irreverent, boundary-pushing, deliberately provocative.
 It says things the other AIs won’t say.
-That’s a counterphobic 5’s product—positioned as “truth without guardrails.”
+A counterphobic 5’s answer to “what if we removed all the guardrails?”

 And the failures are personality failures too.
 In May 2025, Grok began inserting references to “white genocide in South Africa” into completely unrelated queries—baseball scores, tax questions. xAI blamed “an unauthorized modification” to the system prompt.
 By July 2025, after xAI updated Grok’s instructions to “not shy away from making claims which are politically incorrect,” the model praised Hitler, used antisemitic tropes, and called itself “MechaHitler.”
 Then came the deepfake scandal: Grok’s image generator produced millions of sexualized images, triggering EU investigations and getting blocked across multiple countries.